BrizidoAndre/CampGame/README.md

 ## 🎞️ Ending
 When all three games are finished it apperas a form for the user to sign in.
 The information received is then stored in the local storage.

+## 🖼️ Quick access
+To take a quick peek at this project go to this [game's page](https://campgames.netlify.app/)

 ## Project Setup